Back to Insights

 You don't need to understand every line of your P&L or balance sheet.
 But these seven metrics will tell you 90% of what you need to know about the health of your agency.
 Track them monthly, and you'll make better decisions.

-Once you're tracking these numbers, combine them with a simple forecasting framework to predict future performance.
+Once you're tracking these numbers, dive deeper with our agency profitability guide to benchmark against UK agencies, combine them with a simple forecasting framework to predict future performance.
 And if you're wondering when to get professional help, here's how to know it's time.

 Found this helpful?
 Share it: